Carpal Tunnel Syndrome – Understanding And Treatment

 There are many contributing factors which can reduce the carpal tunnel space and put pressure on the median nerve.
 For most people, the cause is unknown.
 Here are some possible causes.

-- Other health conditions – these include overactivity of the pituitary gland; hypothyroidism; rheumatoid arthritis; fluid retention during pregnancy or menopause; or the development of a cyst or tumor in the canal.
+These include overactivity of the pituitary gland; hypothyroidism; rheumatoid arthritis; fluid retention during pregnancy or menopause; or the development of a cyst or tumour in the canal.

-- Physical characteristics – some people are simply born with smaller carpal tunnels therefore putting them at risk of developing Carpal Tunnel Syndrome.
+Some people are simply born with smaller carpal tunnels, therefore, putting them at risk of developing Carpal Tunnel Syndrome.
 This is thought to be the reason why women are more likely to develop the condition than men.

 You may be prescribed a stretch for the median nerve similar to the video shown below.
 Once the symptoms have settled, exercises should be done to strengthen specific muscle.
-You may need to change the way you use your wrist at work and at home in order to prevent the condition from returning.
+You may need to change the way you use your wrist at work and at home.
+This is to prevent the condition from recurring.